Migz93/lidarr-download-automation/README.md

 * jq installed (sudo apt-get install jq)
 * python version 2.7 installed (sudo apt-get install python)

 Varriables.
-Edit lines 1-10 to fill in your variables: <br>
+Edit lines 1-14 to fill in your variables: <br>
-* scriptDir is where you want your script to store its logfile and store the batch file with all artist IDs.<br>
+* scriptDir - #Directory that you want log file & artist ID batch file to be stored.<br>
-* downloadDir is where you want smloadr to download its files to.
-This doesn't have to be in the same location or even drive as scriptdir.<br>
+* downloadDir - Directory that you want smloadr to download to.<br>
-* lidarrUrl is either the domain or IP of the machine running lidarr.<br>
-* lidarrPort is the port that lidarr runs on.<br>
-* lidarrApikey is the api key that can be grabbed from Lidarr > Settings > General<br>
+* lidarrUrl - iSet domain or IP to your lidarr instance including port.
+If using reverse proxy, do not use a trailing slash.<br>
+* lidarrApikey - Lidarr api key.<br>
+* fallbackSearch - Fallback to searching if lidarr doesn't provide deezer ID, only supports "true", if anything else it won't fallback.
+* quality - SMLoadr Download Quality setting (MP3_128,MP3_320,FLAC)

 Tested and working on Ubuntu 16.04 but should work on later versions